-DETACH AND RETURN THIS PORTION ONLY THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
-For Withhold For All All All Except To withhold authority to vote for any individual nominee(s) mark "For All Except" and write the number(s) of the nominee(s) on the line below.
-The Board of Directors recommends you vote FOR the following: 1.
-Election of Directors Nominees 01) Christopher Bowden 02) Kevin S. Boyle, Sr. 07) Holger Weis 03) James Huang 04) Robert W. Postma 05) Mary Thistle 06) Jaime Vieser The Board of Directors does not have a recommendation for voting on proposals 2. through 6.
-Against Abstain To ratify the selection by the audit committee of the board of directors of RSM US LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2022.
-3. To approve, on an advisory basis, the compensation of the Company's named executive officers as disclosed in the proxy statement.
-To approve, if needed in the discretion of the Board, the amendment and restatement of the Company's amended and restated certificate of incorporation to effect a reverse stock split at a ratio of 1-for-15 to 1-for-15, inclusive.
-To approve an amendment to the Company's amended and restated certificate of incorporation to increase the authorized number of shares of common stock from 350,000,000 shares to 420,000,000 shares.
-5. To approve an adjournment of the meeting to a later date, if necessary or appropriate, to permit further solicitation and vote of proxies in the event that there are insufficient votes for, or otherwise in connection with, the approval of Proposal 4 and Proposal 5.
-NOTE: To transact any other business as may properly come before the meeting or any adjournments or postponements thereof.
-0000570085 1 R1.0.0.24 Please sign exactly as your name(s) appear(s) hereon.
-When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
-Joint owners should each sign personally.
+O VOIE, I WARK BLOCKS BELOW IN BLUE OR BLACK INK AS POLLOW: ۵.
+V1 4634-P92609 KEEP THIS PORTION FOR YOU JR RECORDS THIS PROX (Y CA RD IS V ALID ON LY WHEN SIGNED AND DATED.
+DETACH AND ) RETURN THIS PO RTION ONLY The OS THERAPEUTICS, INC. Board of Directors recommends you vote FOR For All Withhold All For All Except To withhold authority to vote for any individua nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. l P $\neg$ following: 0 0 0 Halling of the Hallingsopy of the him and 1.
+Election of Directors Nominees: U U U 01) Kevin S. Boyle, Sr. 05) Mary Thistle 02) Robert J. Hofmeister 06) Jaime Visser 03) James Huang 07) Holger Weis 04) Robert W. Postma The Board of Directors recommends you vote FOR proposal ls 2, 3 t, 5, 6 and 7 and 1 Y fear on proposal 4.
+For Against Abstain 2.
+To ratify the selection by the audit committee of the boar Company for its fiscal year ending December 31, 2023. rd of d directors of RSM US I LLP as the independent registered public accounting g firm of the 0 0 0 3.
+To approve, on an advisory basis, the compensation of the Comp any's nam ed executi ive officers as disclosed in the proxy statement.
+0 0 0 1 Year 2 Years 3 Years Abstain 4.
+To indicate, on an advisory basis, the preferred frequency executive officers. of sh iareholder i advisory w rotes on the compensation of the Company's nam ed () 0 0 0 For Against Abstain 5.
+To approve, if needed in the discretion of the Board, the ame to effect a reverse stock split at a ratio of 1-for-5 to 1-for-1 atement of f the Company's amended and restated certificate of incorporation 0 0 0 6.
+To approve an amendment to the Company's amended and stock from 420,000,000 shares to 520,000,000 shares. l restat ted certifica ite of incor rporation to increase the authorized number of share s of common 0 0 0 7.
+To approve an adjournment of the annual meeting to a lat event that there are insufficient votes for, or otherwise in o proxies in the 0 0 0 NOT TE: To transact any other business as may properly come befo ore the e meeting o or any adjo ournments or postponements thereof.
+Pleas own se sign exactly as your name(s) appear(s) hereon.
+When signi ers should each sign personally.
 All holders must sign.
-If a corporation or partnership, please sign in full corporate or partnership name, by authorized officer.
-Signature [PLEASE SIGN WITHIN BOX]

-Signature (Joint Owners)
+If a corp ing as poratio attorney, e n or partne xecutor, ac ership, plea dministrator, or other fiduciary, please give full title ase sign in full corporate or partnership name by auth as such.
+Joint orized officer.
+Sign ature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date

-Date
+- 1 ıa n P ∩t : ( ) nη ter 1tc

+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting:

+The Notice and Proxy Statement and Form 10-K are available at www.proxyvote.com.

+V14635-P92609

-of Contents Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice & Proxy Statement, Form 10-K is/are available at www.proxyvote.com ALAUNOS THERAPEUTICS, INC. Annual Meeting of Shareholders June 13, 2022 9:00 AM This proxy is solicited by the Board of Directors The undersigned hereby appoint(s) Kevin S. Boyle, Sr. and Melinda Lackey or any of them, as proxies, each with the power
+ALAUNOS THERAPEUTICS, INC. Annual Meeting of Stockholders June 6, 2023 9:00 AM This proxy is solicited by the Board of Directors